hiturria/bosmarmot/vent/README.md

 Also one of `abi-file` or `abi-dir` must be provided.
 If `abi-dir` is given, vent will search for all `.abi` spec files in given directory.

+if `db-block` is set to true (block explorer mode), Block and Transaction tables are created in addition to log and event tables to store block & tx info.

 It can be checked that vent is connected and ready sending a request to `http://<http-addr>/health` which will return a `200` OK response in case everything's fine.